CANDYlaboratory/candylab.github.io/_pages/teaching.md

 **HST.
 583: Functional Magnetic Resonance Imaging: Data Acquisition and Analysis.**<br>

-This Harvard-MIT HST course is offered every two years, and the next course will be offered in the fall of 2026.
+This Harvard-MIT HST course is offered every two years, and the current offering is fall of 2026 [[course website]](https://canvas.mit.edu/courses/40511).

 **Resources of other educational lectures:**
 1. Introduction to fMRI [[Martinos Center, Why & How seminar]](https://www.youtube.com/watch?v=a2ptYq1B9EA)